 The major advantage of an offshore trust is asset protection.
 Thus, it keeps assets out of the reach of creditors.
 Moreover, US Judges and those in other locations do not have jurisdiction over foreign citizens.
 As a result, local judges cannot legally compel the foreign trustee to release funds to your judgment creditor.

 The Cook Islands, Nevis, and Belize trust jurisdictions do not recognize judgments that originate in a foreign country, such as the United States.
 Your legal opponent must initiate any further litigation in the offshore jurisdiction in order to reach the assets.
 Some offshore jurisdictions place many obstacles for those who attempt to bring any litigation to the trust.
-In Nevis, for example, a creditor must post a $25,000 cash deposit to bring the suit against a Nevis trust.
+In Nevis, for example, a creditor must post a $100,000 cash deposit to bring the suit against a Nevis trust.
 In the Cook Islands, the suit must prove beyond any reasonable doubt that the settlor transferred the assets into the trust in order to defraud the creditor in question.

-One reason why the Cook Islands Trust is one of the best offshore trust jurisdiction is its short statute of limitations on fraudulent conveyance.
+One reason why the Cook Islands Trust is one of the best offshore trust jurisdictions is its short statute of limitations on fraudulent conveyance.
 It states that the time limit for your opponent to claim fraudulent transfer is one year from the date of the lawsuit or two years after the underlying cause of action.
 Therefore, when the lawsuit is completed in the U.S., the statute of limitations in the offshore jurisdiction will usually have expired.
 Therefore, your creditor could not longer successfully pursue the lawsuit in the Cook Islands after that time.
 As a result, there are exceedingly few trust lawsuits that creditors pursue in the Cook Islands.

 Moreover even if your opposition brings the lawsuit before the clock runs out, the opponent must prove that your sole intent for creating the trust was to defraud that particular creditor.
 To top it off, the proof must be beyond the shadow of a reasonable doubt, a very high legal hurdle.
 So, whereas it is best to place funds inside before legal challenges, this legal tool has consistently displayed its asset protection effectiveness after the fact.